julianhamre/listloc/README.md

 ```
 This will make `listloc` available globally.

-It’s recommended to install in a virtual environment to avoid conflicts with system packages.
+However, it’s recommended to install in a virtual environment to avoid conflicts with system packages.

 ### Option 2: Install for development